 Lindsey Felty is a native of Southwest Virginia and holds a bachelor's degree from Eastern Kentucky University.
 She is a natural relationship builder and loves connecting folks to ASD and the organization’s valuable resources.
 When she's not connecting people with ASD, she enjoys exercise, supporting local businesses, and hanging out with her fur babies.

 Mr. Gabbert joined ASD in December 2021 as the Groundwork (Tazewell) Garden Supervisor.
-He utilizes his passion for growing and his knowledge of regenerative agriculture practices to help improve the soil health of the community garden in Tazewell.
+Before joining ASD, he sailed alongside the infamous Scott Wilson.
+Now, Mr. Gabbert utilizes his knowledge of regenerative agriculture practices to help improve the soil health of the community garden in Tazewell.

 Hussung is a recently returned East Tennessee native, excited to be back in the beauty of Appalachia.
 She's been driving trucks since 2017 and driving for Appalachian Harvest since the fall of 2023.
 She is working to get a small-scale forest farming operation up and running.
 In her free time, she loves music, cooking, gardening, and building all kinds of hands-on skills.